Sophia Grace & Rosie

-Sophia Grace debuted with her solo single "Girls Just Gotta Have Fun" in 2013, followed by the single "Best Friends" in late 2014, the latter of which charted on the Billboard Hot 100.
+Sophia Grace Brownlee debuted with her solo single "Girls Just Gotta Have Fun" in 2013, followed by the single "Best Friends" in late 2014, the latter of which charted on the Billboard Hot 100.
 The music videos for each single appear on her official YouTube channel.
 As of May 2022, "Girls Just Gotta Have Fun" has more than 239 million views.
 After signing a recording deal with Capitol Records France, she released her third single "Girl in the Mirror" on iTunes in 2016 featuring rapper Silentó, along with its accompanying music video.
-Rosie started a YouTube channel centered around her life and started uploading vlogs and song covers.
-In May 2018, Rosie released her first solo single "Handstand".
+Grace started a YouTube channel centered around her life and started uploading vlogs and song covers.
+In May 2018, McClelland released her first solo single "Handstand."

 The Ellen DeGeneres Show

-They were first invited onto The Ellen DeGeneres Show in October 2011, after DeGeneres saw their cover of "Super Bass" on YouTube.
-The girls, then eight and five years old, became recurring cast members on the show.
+Brownlee and McClelland were first invited onto The Ellen DeGeneres Show in October 2011, after Ellen DeGeneres saw their cover of "Super Bass" by Nicki Minaj on YouTube.
+Brownlee and McClelland, then eight and five years old respectively, became recurring cast members on the show.
 The girls eventually hosted their own segment, called "Tea Time with Sophia Grace & Rosie".
-In the segment, the duo invites and interviews guests over for tea, such as Miley Cyrus, Taylor Swift, Katy Perry, Hugh Grant, Julie Bowen, Harry Connick Jr., LL Cool J, Justin Bieber, and Reese Witherspoon, among others.
-The segment won Sophia Grace and Rosie the "Choice Webstar" at the 2012 Teen Choice Awards.
-They have also been correspondents during red carpet events, such as the Grammy Awards, the American Music Awards, the Billboard Music Awards and the MTV Video Music Awards.
+In the segment, the duo invited guests over for tea and interviewed them.
+Guests included Miley Cyrus, Taylor Swift, Katy Perry, Hugh Grant, Julie Bowen, Harry Connick Jr., LL Cool J, Justin Bieber, and Reese Witherspoon.
+The segment won Grace and McClelland the "Choice Webstar" at the 2012 Teen Choice Awards.
+They were also correspondents during red carpet events, such as the Grammy Awards, the American Music Awards, the Billboard Music Awards and the MTV Video Music Awards.

-Grace & McClelland both reappeared on Ellen in May 2022, their first appearance on the show in over 6 years, where they performed "Super Bass" together again, discussed the background behind going viral, plans for the future, and their new music releases.
+Brownlee and McClelland both reappeared on Ellen in May 2022, their first appearance on the show in over 6 years, where they performed "Super Bass" together again, discussed the background behind going viral, plans for the future, and their new music releases.